Accessorizing

 Lug Sole Chelsea Boots

-Lug Sole Chelsea boots are similar to combat boots; They are chunky, round toed, practical, but less military.
+Lug Sole Chelsea boots are similar to combat boots; they are chunky, round-toed, practical, but less military.
 They’re stylish to wear with a sweater dress (chunky or oversized), but again, this isn’t my vibe.

 Oxfords

-Oxfords or brogues have a preppy vibe and you might well love the look, but it feels too school librarian to me.
+Oxfords or brogues have a preppy vibe, and you might well love the look, but it feels too school librarian to me.
 Not exciting.

 Riding Boots

-How To Accessorize A Sweater Dress To Match Your Shoes
+How To Accessorize A Sweater Dress To Match Your Shoes or Boots

 camel sweaterdress with belt and boots

-Love when the belt matches the boots!
-Dress | Boots
+I love it when the belt matches the boots!

-Could you add a statement belt for definition?
+Add a statement belt for definition

 Incorporate jewelry to create a focal point.

 Layer a few necklaces on a crew or round-neck sweater dress to liven it up.
 Wear a longer necklace on a high-neck sweater dress to draw the eye down and create balance.
-Vneck?
+VV-neck.
 Could you fill in the space with a pretty pendant?

 Play with scarves, coats, or cardigans for a textured look